 Even his signature resembles something you’d see on a poster for Buick or Oldsmobile.
 The skill and love that pours out of these paintings has brought Alain acclaim and commercial success all over the world.

 But the artist has not stood still.
-For example, in his latest collection for the Catto Alain has produced a series of arresting black and white works.
+For example, in his latest collection for Catto Gallery Alain has produced a series of arresting black and white works.
 Brooklyn Bridge is a stand out, with late afternoon sunshine throwing dramatic shadows across the floorspace of a nearby lounge.

 Elsewhere, there are many of his trademark full colour cityscapes, each vivid in period detail and executed with flawless technique.
 Alain’s comic book scenes are back too.
 In The Coyote Pursuit an army of cartoon characters from Snoopy to Superman peer down at an oblivious motorist stuck in a rainy traffic jam.
 The contrast is delightful.